-The female flea is a prolific egg layer, on average producing up to 50 eggs per day.
+The adult flea is the stage of the flea life cycle you are most likely to see.
+They jump onto your pet to feed and breed.The female flea is a prolific egg layer, on average producing up to 50 eggs per day.

 While in the pupal cocoon, flea pupae cannot be killed by any insecticides.

-Because the flea eggs, flea larvae and flea pupae all live in the environment, this means 95% of a flea infestation is in your home.
+To get rid of adult fleas, flea eggs and flea larvae, you need to make sure you’re using the right flea product.
+Flea eggs, flea larvae and flea pupae all live in the environment; in your carpets, floorboards and skirting boards.
+This means 95% of a flea infestation is in your home.
 Only 5% is on your pet; the adult fleas.

-However, there are also combination on-animal flea treatments.
+If you don’t have fleas but want an easy way to protect both your pet and home, try a combination on-animal flea treatment.
 Combination on-animal flea treatments contain both an insecticide and an IGR.
 This means they can kill adult fleas on your pet, and prevent flea eggs and flea larvae developing in the home.
 An example is Beaphar FIPROtec® COMBO , which is available for either cats or dogs.

 If you’d like a more detailed guide on fighting an active flea infestation, check out our 5-step plan.

 Before treating your home with a household flea treatment, we recommend vacuuming.
 This creates vibrations, which stimulate the flea pupae to hatch.
 Continue to vacuum regularly and use your household flea treatment as instructed until the problem is resolved.
-And don’t forget to continue your pet’s flea treatment routine as instructed on those products as well.
+And don’t forget to continue your pet’s flea treatment routine as explained on those products as well.

 The most common signs of fleas in cats and dogs is scratching or black specs on their fur or bed.
 If you notice either of these, check your pet for fleas.